splynx/powerlynx-doc/system/reports.md

 Export vouchers with different statuses, locations, and data plans.
 This data can be useful to see how many vouchers were generated from a specific data plan, and more.

 The exported data includes: voucher ID, customer name, serie, full code, status, price, location, activation time, creation time, valid until, data limit, online time limit, data usage, online time usage and more.

+## Customers export

+Export customers filtered by different statuses and their join dates.
+Sometimes, you need to export your customer database with all the collected data, and this feature will help you do that.

+The exported data includes all customer information and also the last time the customer was online, when the last purchase was made, and more.